questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 ## Why QuestDB can easily ingest time series data with high-cardinality

-There are several reasons why QuestDB can quickly ingest data of this type, one factor is the data model that we use to store and index data.
-High-cardinality data has not been a pain point for our users due to the choices we made when designing the system architecture from day one.
+There are several reasons why QuestDB can quickly ingest data of this type; one factor is the data model that we use to store and index data.
+High-cardinality data has not been a pain point for our users due to our choices when designing the system architecture from day one.
 This storage model was chosen for architectural simplicity and quick read and write operations.

-The main reason why QuestDB can handle high-cardinality data is that hashmap operations on indexed columns are massively parallelized.
-We use SIMD to do a lot of heavy lifting across the entire SQL engine, which means that we can execute procedures relating to indexes and hashmap lookup in parallel where possible.
+The main reason why QuestDB can handle high-cardinality data is that we massively parallelize hashmap operations on indexed columns.
+In addition, we use SIMD to do a lot of heavy lifting across the entire SQL engine, which means that we can execute procedures relating to indexes and hashmap lookup in parallel where possible.

-Users who have migrated from other time-series databases told us that degraded performance from high-cardinality data manifests early, but their threshold for usability is about 300K.
-After running the benchmark with a large number of unique devices, we were pleased with our system stability with up to 10 million unique devices without a significant performance drop.
+Users who have migrated from other time-series databases told us that degraded performance from high-cardinality data manifests with most systems early, but their threshold for usability is about 300K.
+After running the benchmark with high-cardinality, we were pleased with our system stability with up to 10 million devices without a significant performance drop.

 ## Configuring parameters to optimize ingestion on high-cardinality data